(Effective as of May 2016)

 To minimize the risk of unauthorized access to your information, we may use some of your information to authenticate you when using our website or when you contact us by telephone.

 If you have any concerns or queries about how Mediaocean stores or uses your data, please contact your support team.
+Please see the Support tab on the web site for details on how to contact Support.

 We inform you about the purposes for which we collect and use information about you, how to contact us with any inquiries or complaints, the types of Third Parties to which we disclose the information, and the choices and means we offer for limiting the use and disclosure of this information.
 We clearly provide this notice when you’re first asked to provide Personal Information to us or authorize us to collect the information from Third Parties (or as soon thereafter as practicable).
 We also provide clear notice before we use such information for a purpose other than that for which it was originally collected.